semgrep/semgrep-docs/docs/writing-rules/rule-syntax.md

 This matches code such as `set_port(80)` or `set_port(443)`, but not `set_port(8080)`.

-Comparison expressions support simple arithmetic as well as composition with [boolean operators](https://docs.python.org/3/reference/expressions.html#boolean-operations) to allow for more complex matching.
+Comparison expressions support simple arithmetic as well as composition with [Boolean operators](https://docs.python.org/3/reference/expressions.html#boolean-operations) to allow for more complex matching.
 This is particularly useful for checking that metavariables are divisible by particular values, such as enforcing that a particular value is even or odd.

 ```yaml
 rules: